Sodium metal reacts with water to produce hydrogen gas and sodium... | Channels for Pearson+

 Multiple Choice

 Sodium metal reacts with water to produce hydrogen gas and sodium hydroxide according to the chemical equation shown below.
-When 0.025 mol of Na is added to 100.00 g of water, the temperature of the resulting solution rises from 25.00°C to 35.75°C. If the reaction is exothermic, what is the sign of the enthalpy change (ΔH) for this reaction?
+When 0.025 mol of Na is added to 100.00 g of water, the temperature of the resulting solution rises from 25.00°C to 35.75°C. If the specific heat capacity of water is 4.18 J/g°C, what is the enthalpy change (ΔH) for the reaction per mole of Na?

 A